kubecost/docs/allocation-api.md

 API parameters include the following:

 * `window` dictates the applicable window for measuring cost metrics.
-Supported units are d, h, and m.
+Supported units are d, h, m, and s.
 * `offset` (optional) shifts window backwards from current time.
-Supported units are d, h, and m.
+Supported units are d, h, m, and s.
 * `aggregation` is the field used to consolidate cost model data.
 Supported types are cluster, namespace, deployment, service, and label.
 * `aggregationSubfield` used for aggregation types that require sub fields, e.g. aggregation type equals `label` and the value of the label (aggregationSubfield) equals `app`.
 * `allocateIdle` (optional) when set to `true` applies the cost of all idle compute resources to tenants, default `false`.